 Please note that only TWO advance bookings may be made, one of which must be used before another booking is made.
 Bookings are not transferable.
 If a boat booking is no longer required, for whatever reason, it should be cancelled as soon as possible so that someone else may use it.
 Also, any boats not required for competitions will be cancelled by 10am on the day of the competition.
 Anyone who intends to fish only part of the session should note this in the booking log as someone may wish to fish the rest of the session.
 As there is a 2-rod limit at Loch Dubh nam Geodh please indicate in the log if you are fishing alone so that someone else may fish the loch.
 Similarly there is a 4-rod limit on Seilge/Caorach so please indicate how many rods will fish on your booking.
 In addition, if a boat has not been taken from the berth by 10am (day session) or 7pm (evening session) then another member may use the boat even though the user has not booked it.
 However, anyone taking a boat, which they had previously not booked, should stay within hailing distance of the berth at all times.

-The % returns for 2019 were again very low, surely it isn’t too difficult to note catches on the day or evening and return the card by the end of October!
+The % returns for 2020 were understandably low but hopefully 2021 will be better.
+It isn’t too difficult to note catches on the day or evening and return the card by the end of October!
 With the Scottish Government showing a definite interest in recreational fishing, clubs may well be forced into providing comprehensive returns in future so why not get into the habit now?
-Of the cards that were returned some were too late for inclusion in the totals- Please get your returns in on time especially if you have a fish registered for the Castle or Maithieson Trophies.
+Of the cards that were returned some were too late for inclusion in the totals- Please get your returns in on time especially if you have a fish registered for the Castle, Learmonth or Mathieson Trophies.

 |Boat League event||Winner||Heaviest Fish|

 |Watten Day (Presidents Quaich)|